Optimizing For Average = Correlation

 Optimizing for average is something I feel to be a deeply flawed strategy.

-The one thing that I have not yet mentioned is the growing number of users who get inconsistent results with these tools, because it's always hit and miss when optimizing for average.
+The one thing that I have not yet mentioned is the growing number of users who get inconsistent results with these tools because it is hit and miss when optimizing for average.

 For all their warts, including the strong possibility that the creators failed scientifically to identify correlation when building the tools, they still have scores of useful raw data that can be used by someone who knows how.

 Correlation is not causation, and average is not optimal.
-These tools aren't as scientific as they should be.
-I also want to say that despite what you may have been told - we can do better, but that first starts with awareness.
+Despite what you may have been told - we can do better, but that first starts with awareness.